top of page

 How long does it take?

-The process usually takes around 60 minutes, but can take a little longer in some cases.
+The process usually takes around 60 minutes, but can take a little longer in some cases

 How is urinary incontinence diagnosed?